mexican corn salad

 - Jalapeño for Heat: Then add some kick in the form of a jalapeño pepper.
 I just chopped the top off and then put it into the food processor with the blade running.
 (Same for the garlic.)
 The blade will chop it in mid air and the results will be a more evenly chopped pepper.

 - Cook the Corn: I boil the corn by pouring boiling water over it from the kettle.
 Then simmer it only until it is crisp tender.
 If you have really great fresh corn (a la corn fields described above) err on the side of under cooking the corn.
+If you have an Air Fryer, you can also make Air Fryer Corn on the Cob to cook it.

 - Add Contrast, Color and Flavor: add in bell pepper (I like the way orange looks), red onion, and cherry tomatoes.